-- Drink plenty of fluids to replace those you lose from diarrhea and prevent dehydration.
-Examples include water, ginger ale, and sports drinks such as Gatorade and Propel.
+- ▶ Drink plenty of fluids to replace those you lose from diarrhea and prevent dehydration.
+Examples include water, ginger ale, and sports drinks such as Gatorade® and Propel®.
 You can see a list of more clear liquids on page 41. - Let carbonated drinks lose their fizz before you drink them.
-Add extra water if drinks make you thirsty or sick to your stomach.

-- Eat 5 or 6 small meals each day instead of 3 large meals.
-Many people find it easier to eat less food more often. - Eat foods and drink liquids that are high in sodium and potassium.
+Add extra water if drinks make you thirsty or sick to your stomach. - Eat 5 or 6 small meals each day instead of 3 large meals.
+Many people find it easier to eat less food more often. - ▶ Have foods and liquids that are high in sodium and potassium.
 When you have diarrhea, your body loses these substances and it is important to replace them.
-Liquids with sodium include bouillon, fat-free broth, or sports beverages such as Gatorade or Propel.
-Foods high in potassium include bananas, tomatoes, and baked, boiled, or mashed potatoes. - Eat low-fiber foods.
+Liquids with sodium include bouillon or fat-free broth.
+Foods high in potassium include bananas, canned apricots, and baked, boiled, or mashed potatoes. - Eat low-fiber foods.
 Low-fiber foods include plain or vanilla yogurt, white toast, and white rice.
-You can find a list of more low-fiber foods on page 45. - Eat foods and drink liquids at room temperature, neither too hot nor too cold.
+You can find a list of more low-fiber foods on page 45. - ▶ Have foods and drinks at room temperature, neither too hot nor too cold.

-- Avoid foods or drinks that can make diarrhea worse.
-Examples include - foods high in fiber, such as whole wheat breads and pasta - drinks that have a lot of sugar, such as regular soda and fruit punch - very hot or very cold drinks - greasy, fatty, or fried foods, such as french fries and hamburgers - foods and drinks that can cause gas, such as cooked dried beans and raw fruits and vegetables - milk products, unless they are low-lactose or lactose-free - beer, wine, and other types of alcohol - spicy foods, such as pepper, hot sauce, salsa, and chili - foods or drinks with caffeine, such as regular coffee, tea, some sodas, and chocolate - sugar-free products that are sweetened with xylitol or sorbitol, which are found mostly in sugar-free gums and candy - apple juice, since it is high in sorbitol - Drink only clear liquids for 12 to 14 hours after a bout of diarrhea.
+- ▶ Avoid foods or drinks that can make diarrhea worse.
+Examples include: - Foods high in fiber, such as whole wheat breads and pasta - Drinks that have a lot of sugar, such as regular soda and fruit punch - Very hot or very cold drinks - Greasy, fatty, or fried foods, such as French fries and hamburgers - Foods and drinks that can cause gas.
+These include cooked dried beans and raw fruits and vegetables. - Milk products, unless they are low-lactose or lactose-free - Beer, wine, and other types of alcohol - Spicy foods, such as pepper, hot sauce, salsa, and chili - Foods or drinks with caffeine.
+These include regular coffee, tea, some sodas, and chocolate. - Sugar-free products that are sweetened with xylitol or sorbitol.
+These are found mostly in sugar-free gums and candy.
+Read product labels to find out if they have these sweeteners in them. - Apple juice, since it is high in sorbitol - Drink only clear liquids for 12 to 14 hours after a bout of diarrhea.
 Doing so allows your bowels to rest and helps replace lost fluids.

-- Talk with a dietitian.
-They can help you choose foods to prevent dehydration.
+- ▶ Talk with a dietitian.
+He or she can help you choose foods to prevent dehydration.
 The dietitian can also tell you which foods are good to eat and which ones to avoid when you have diarrhea. - Be gentle when wiping yourself after a bowel movement.
 Instead of toilet paper, clean yourself with wet wipes or squirt water from a spray bottle.
-Tell your doctor or nurse if your rectal area is sore or bleeds or if you have hemorrhoids. - Tell your doctor if you have had diarrhea for more than 24 hours.
-They also need to know if you have pain and cramping.
+Tell your doctor or nurse if your rectal area is sore or bleeds or if you have hemorrhoids. - ▶ Tell your doctor if you have had diarrhea for more than 24 hours.
+He or she also needs to know if you have pain and cramping.
 Your doctor may prescribe medicine to help control these problems.
 You may also need IV fluids to replace lost water and nutrients.
 This means you will receive the fluids through a needle inserted into a vein.
 Do not take medicine for diarrhea without first asking your doctor or nurse.

-Dry mouth
+Dry Mouth